-Building Bridges AwardThe 2018 Pacific Century Institute's Annual Award Dinner was held on Thursday, February 22, 2018 at the InterContinental Hotel in Los Angeles.
-Former Ambassador at Large Robert L. Gallucci was honored with PCI's Individual Building Bridges Award and the Council on Foreign Affairs, the preeminent, independent, nonpartisan organization in the United States devoted to issues of foreign policy and international relations, was given the Institutional Building Bridges Award.
+Building Bridges AwardThe Pacific Century Institute’s 2019 Annual Award Dinner was held on Thursday, February 28, 2019 at the InterContinental Downtown Los Angeles, CA nestled inside Wilshire Grand Center.
+Dr. Peter Hayes, Director of the Nautilus Institute was honored with PCI's Individual Building Bridges Award and the Pacific Forum, the nonprofit, private, foreign policy research institute based in Honolulu, Hawaii, was given the Institutional Building Bridges Award.

 The Pacific Century Institute established the Building Bridges Award in 2000 to honor people who have enhanced relations between Americans and Asians and who exemplify PCI's commitment to building bridges to a better future.